-American Video Journalist and Photojournalist with 18 years experience based in Bangkok covering SE Asia.
-Drone photo and 4k video available now.
+American Video Journalist and Photojournalist with 20 years experience based in Bangkok covering SE Asia.
+Drone photo and 4k video, and 360 photo/video available now.

 FOR more than three months Bangkok has been the scene of confrontation, as huge protests have shut down the government district and other parts of the capital.
 A snap general election is due on February 2nd, but the opposition (which would lose) refuses to contest it.
 The protests’ tub-thumping leader, Suthep Thaugsuban, calls for a temporary suspension of constitutional government so that an unelected “people’s council” can “save” democracy.
 Protesters have blocked Thais from taking part in early voting at polling stations.
 Several people, from both sides, have been killed, and the risk of grave violence is rising.
 The capital and surrounding districts are under a state of emergency.